5axes/TabAntiWarping/README.md

 * The length of the support is automaticaly set to the Initial Layer Height .

+- Change de value for the tab *X/Y Distance* in numeric input field in the tool panel if necessary this value will adjust the distance between the tab treated as support and the model .
+By keeping enought distance, the tab will be easier to remove.

 >Note: it's easier to add/remove tabs when you are in "Solid View" mode